sisso/rust-mud/mud-domain/readme.md

 # TODO

-- inventory should be attached to a entity!
+- How to remove entity? from all components?
 - fix spawn
 - command inv
 - fix extra lines in output when look